DXi Veeam Installation

 Complete the following steps in the Veeam Console on the Veeam Backup and Replication server:

-- To add a backup repository, select BACKUP INFRASTRUCTURE.
+- To add a backup repository, select Backup Infrastructure.

 - Continue with Create and Designate a Local Target Repository for AccentFS.